instasent/InstasentResqueBundle/README.md

 See php-resque logging option : https://github.com/chrisboulton/php-resque#logging

+## Running a worker without forking

+Sometimes intensive tasks may lose performance with forking mode.
+We have added a bin/resque-single binary, you can pass kernel file to be loaded only once at start.
+Be carefull cause if this Worker fails, then you need to restart manually this worker.
+We recommend to use supervisor to control this, and superlance with memory plugin to restart worker when hits some memory treshold.

 ## Adding a delayed job to a queue

 You can specify that a job is run at a specific time or after a specific delay (in seconds).